coderabbitai/coderabbit-docs/docs/introduction/introduction.md

 Compliance and Data Privacy: Your data is kept confidential, isolated by the organization, and used only to improve your organization reviews.
-Data storage complies with SOC2 Type II, GDPR, and HIPAA standards.
+Data storage complies with SOC2 Type II and GDPR standards.

 Opting Out: You can choose to opt out of data storage at any time.
 Opting out won't affect your access but will limit the personalization of the reviews.